The Challenge

 The pressures of the built environment on the ecological function of the area are reaching a nexus point.
 The moment calls for a shift toward resilience thinking for the coast and prioritizing strengthening the natural ecosystems, not only for the benefit of the natural environment, but also so that they can be better equipped to protect the built environment from the impacts of climate change.

-• Beyond its inherent management challenges, Goleta Slough faces the mounting threat of climate change, which is expected to bring more severe storms, increased flooding, coastal erosion, and rising sea levels.
+Beyond its inherent management challenges, Goleta Slough faces the mounting threat of climate change, which is expected to bring more severe storms, increased flooding, coastal erosion, and rising sea levels.
 These physical processes manifest as coastal hazards in the built environment, causing increasing damage to development, infrastructure, public safety, the local economy, community well-being, and natural ecosystems.
 These effects are also compounded by increased drought, wildfire, and extreme heat days projected for the larger region.
+An array of organizations have conducted vulnerability studies, hazard and risk assessments, and climate forecasting to plan for a more resilient future.

 This has led to a one-directional relationship, wherein the ecosystem is manipulated in service of built infrastructure.
 The paradigm of modern society generally, but particularly in this regional context, has been predisposed to development and expansion of the built environment, at times at the expense of the conservation and protection of the natural ecosystem and cultural resources of the Slough.